-The EU Council of Ministers have agreed to lower the age limit for the new fee being introduced by the EU for tourists travelling visa-free to Schengen.
+The EU Council of Ministers has agreed to lower the age limit for the new fee being introduced by the EU for tourists travelling visa-free to Schengen.

 Last year, the EU Commission suggested that all visitors over 18 should pay the new fee.